masamitsu-murase/single_binary_stackless_python/Doc/c-api/stackless.rst

 .. c:function:: PyObject* PyStackless_CallFunction(PyStacklessFunctionDeclarationObject *sfd, PyObject *arg, PyObject *ob1, PyObject *ob2, PyObject *ob3, long n, void *any)

-  Invoke the soft switchable extension, which is represented by *sfd*.
+  Invoke the soft-switchable extension, which is represented by *sfd*.
   Pass *arg* as initial value for argument *retval* and *ob1*, *ob2*, *ob3*, *n* and *any* as general purpose in-out-arguments.